stat545ubc-2023/assignment-b2-lpuumala/README.md

 #>  9 ARBUTUS-RIDGE      ACER       MACROPHYLLUM      10
 #> 10 ARBUTUS-RIDGE      ACER       NEGUNDO            4
 #> # ℹ 3,703 more rows

-#Error is thrown when group_vars contains at least one variable that is the wrong class
+#Error is thrown when group_vars contains at least one variable that is the wrong class.
+See examples below.
 count_obs(datateachr::vancouver_trees, "diameter")
 #> Error in count_obs(datateachr::vancouver_trees, "diameter"): Incorrect grouping variable class.
 Ensure all group_vars are of class chr, fct, or date.

 count_obs(datateachr::vancouver_trees, c("neighbourhood_name", "diameter"))
 #> Error in count_obs(datateachr::vancouver_trees, c("neighbourhood_name", : Incorrect grouping variable class.
 Ensure all group_vars are of class chr, fct, or date.
 ```